Ph-ill/Dimis-Corner/README.md

 ### Code License

-All source code used to generate and display this site is licensed under the **MIT License**.
-You can find a copy of the license in the `LICENSE` file.
+The source code used to generate and display this site is licensed under the **GNU General Public License v3.0**.
+This is a requirement due to the project's dependency on the `neopost` theme, which is also licensed under GPLv3.

+A copy of the license is available in the `LICENSE` file.

 ### Content License

-All creative content, including all text and images found within the blog posts, is the exclusive property of **Dimi's Corner**.
+All creative content, including all text and images found within the blog posts and portfolio sections, is the exclusive property of **Dimi's Corner**.

 **© 2025 Dimi's Corner.
 All Rights Reserved.**